upadhyayravi023/Adobe_Hackethon_Round_1A/Round_1A/Readme.md

 - Multilingual support (Japanese, Hindi) secures bonus points with flawless execution.

 ## 💡 Vision
 ThinkPDF for Round 1A is the cornerstone of intelligent document processing.
 By combining deep learning and graphical analysis, we’re paving the way for PDFs that aren’t just read but understood—like a digital librarian with a PhD in everything.
-Stay tuned for Round 2, where we’ll make PDFs sing! 🎶